Information Technology-Networking, AAS

-North Central State College's networking degree prepares students for a successful career in Information Technology (IT).
-Students learn how to create, administer, and secure servers and networking infrastructures while earning information technology certifications such as:
+North Central State College's Networking degree prepares students for a successful career in Information Technology (IT).
+Students learn how to create, administer and secure servers and networking infrastructures while earning information technology certifications such as:

-- CCNA Wireless
+- CCENT, CCNA, CCNA Wireless

-Graduates of this program develop problem solving and communication skills necessary to function effectively with end‐users and decision makers throughout all levels of the organization.
+Graduates of this program develop problem solving and communication skills necessary to function and communicate effectively with end‐users and decision makers throughout all levels of the organization.
 Our graduates develop life‐long learning skills—the key to success in the exciting and dynamic information technology field.

 The Associate of Applied Science degree is awarded for the completion of this program.